milesbb/playlist-transfer-backend/README.md

 npm run start-offline-serverless
 ```

-# Triggering the pipeline and updating the lambda/buildspec
+# Triggering the pipeline and updating the code and/or cloud resources

 You can simply do this via pushing a commit.